fewrux/grrs/README.md

 # grrs

-> <strong>grrs</strong> is a grep-like CLI tool implemented in Rust.
-It allows you to search
-> for a pattern in a file and display the lines that contain it.
+<strong>grrs</strong> is a grep-like CLI tool implemented in <strong>Rust</strong>.
+It allows you to search for a pattern in a file and display the lines that contain it.

 <br>